SVB is massively involved in all segments of the startup scene that is now facing a mass extinction event.

 - SVB Private, the private banking and wealth management division to cater to the (erstwhile?) multi-millionaire or billionaire founders.

 All of them have fallen off Cloud 9 in a spectacular manner.
 And SVB is doing what it can to remain relevant.

-Moody’s downgraded SVB Financial and Silicon Valley Bank by one notch.
+Moody’s downgraded SVB Financial and Silicon Valley Bank by one notch, from A-3 to Baa1.
 Moody’s report said that this “reflects the deterioration in the bank’s funding, liquidity and profitability, which prompted SVB to announce actions to restructure its balance sheet.”